jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (b) Includes covers, ropes, ties, blocks, tackles, barrows, or other equipment or object used in the securing or containing of loads on vehicles or the loading or unloading of vehicles, whether or not any other load is on the vehicle; but
     (c) Does not include animal wastes discharged from animals being carried on a vehicle at the time:
   - **local authority** means any regional council or territorial authority within the meaning of the Local Government Act 2002
-  - **Logbook** means a logbook that is in a form approved by the Director in accordance with the rules, and includes any alternative means approved under section 30ZG
+  - **Logbook** means a logbook that is in a form approved by the Agency in accordance with the rules, and includes any alternative means approved under section 30ZG
   - **Mass** , in relation to a vehicle, means the quantity of material contained in or on that vehicle that, when subjected to acceleration due to gravity, will exert downwards on a level surface a force that can be measured as the weight of the vehicle
   - **medical officer** means—
     (a) a person acting in a hospital and who, in the normal course of the person's duties, takes blood specimens; or